-SITE INFORMATION SITE INFORMATION
+SITE INFORMATION V

 Topic Comments

 Site Name Land south of Whitecraig

-Site Ref PM/MH/HSG096
+Site Ref PM/MH/HSG096: LDP PROP MH13: Land at Whitecraig South

 Source of Site Council planning service.
 Landowner has confirmed interest in developing

 Suggestion site.

 Site Size (ha) 15.2ha

 Current Use Agriculture

 Proposed Use Housing

 Summary A greenfield site in agricultural use on gradually rising ground to the south of

 Description Whitecraig.
 It is bounded to the south by Smeaton Farm, to the east by the

 path running along the former railway line, and to the west by the A6094.